How to Get an EntrePass in Singapore

 Particularly in Singapore, there is a tendency for “me-too” businesses, such as Doc-Doc for example, which is a clone of western startup Zoc-Doc.
 There is absolutely nothing innovative at all about this company, but it has attracted funding from the government, it has merged with Dr. Page (another clone, backed by deep German pockets from a Groupon clone exit) and competes with 65 Doctors, similar services at Singaporedoc.com and Doctors.com.sg

-Innovation is defined as application of new solutions that meet new requirements, inarticulate needs, or existing market needs.
+Innovation is defined as the application of new solutions that meet new requirements, inarticulate needs, or existing market needs.
 Cloning and ripping off an existing business model and pivoting to a new market is not innovative.
 Some investors in emerging markets don’t even want a business idea to be innovative – that is for the US market.
-Many (but not all) emerging market investors would rather fund “fast-follower” type businesses with a large addressable market but proven business model.
+Many (but not all) emerging market investors would rather fund “fast-follower” type businesses with a large addressable market but a proven business model.

 Venture capital opportunities